wolf-tech07/Lord-listener/README.md

 6.  run the application called TownListener close to the bottem and run it

 be sure to say the command exactly or it might not hear you or run the complete wrong command

+Need help or have questions join our discord: https://discord.gg/ExjxpWPbEu